grafana/Grafana-Alloy-for-Beginners/README.md

 <img width="944" alt="image" src="https://github.com/user-attachments/assets/f9e5d02d-3558-4022-a289-062d4a93dceb" />
 <img width="933" alt="image" src="https://github.com/user-attachments/assets/d3cdbf2f-73ee-44d7-aba1-86414ec64f30" />

-When figuring out which components to use, focus your attention to what comes after the name of the ecosystem to figure out what that component does.
+### When figuring out which components to use, focus your attention to what comes after the name of the ecosystem to figure out what that component does.

-Let's take Prometheus components as an example:
+For example, let's take a look at Prometheus components:
 <img width="944" alt="image" src="https://github.com/user-attachments/assets/28d46b11-664a-43fb-ae96-095d3c9c5173" />

 <img width="933" alt="image" src="https://github.com/user-attachments/assets/ed57c093-72be-4e24-9d23-ed96e4d541cf" />

-These components could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver telemetry data.
+These `components` could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver telemetry data.
 This set of instructions is known as a `pipeline` in Alloy.

 ### Each task/component could be further broken down into a detailed set of instructions.
 <img width="723" alt="image" src="https://github.com/user-attachments/assets/72511e64-415e-45d4-91b0-6139f14a1ba8" />